Rebuilding Your Retirement After a Big Life Change

 If you find yourself in a situation similar to David’s, don’t panic.
 You have time to set a backup plan in motion.

 - Cut big expenses.
-Downsize your home or move to a state with lower living costs.
-Cutting back on expenses will help, but really, it’s changing the big-ticket outlays such as housing and cars that will have the biggest impact.
+Consider downsizing your living arrangements or moving to a state with lower living costs.
+Cutting back on incidental expenses will help, but really, it’s changing the big-ticket outlays such as housing and cars that will have the biggest impact.
 Use the USAA Real Estate Rewards Network to get a monetary reward when you buy or sell a home.

 - Increase income.
 Consider working longer hours at your current job or pick up part-time work if you’re retired.
 There are so many great ways to make extra money these days: You could work for a ride-sharing or grocery delivery service.
 You could also take on odd jobs around your neighborhood.
-Additionally, if you wind up getting the house via divorce a reverse mortgage or home equity line of credit may provide the funds to help you through a tough time.
+Additionally, consider some ways to tap equity in the house via a reverse mortgage (if you’re at least 62), or a home equity line of credit.
+Just be aware that your home could be on the hook if you fail to repay the loan.

 - Adjust expectations.
 With lifestyle adjustments like the ones mentioned above, most people can get by with less.
 It all comes down to reframing your mindset.
 Maybe your life won’t be exactly the same as before, or what you had envisioned, but it’s still going to be a good life!